-The Building System Engineering program seeks to improve the sustainability and effectiveness of buildings.
-Research areas include the design, modeling, and analysis of integrated building energy systems, renewable energy technologies, sustainable materials for buildings, indoor environmental quality, grid-integration and model predictive control for building energy systems, and innovative HVAC and illumination technologies.
+Our CU Boulder Architectural Engineering (Building System Engineering) program seeks to improve the sustainability and effectiveness of buildings.
+Research areas include design, modeling, and analysis of integrated building energy systems, renewable energy technologies, sustainable materials for buildings, indoor environmental quality, grid-integration and model predictive control for building energy systems, and innovative HVAC and illumination technologies.